 Dynamic Due Dates

-Using dynamic due dates saves you from having to manually add due dates to tasks once a checklist has been run.
+Using dynamic due dates saves you from having to manually add due dates to tasks once a workflow has been run.
 They also allow you to inter-link tasks based on when each one needs to be completed.
 Result = heaps of time saved and your processes become more dynamic.
 (The clue was in the name!)

-Stop tasks are multi-functional and allow you to control what happens in an active checklist.
+Stop tasks are multi-functional and allow you to control what happens in an active workflow run.
 They can create a pause in the process, enforce the order that the tasks are completed in and also pause notifications sent to task assignees.
 Result = you and your team work smarter, not harder.

-Using conditional logic saves you from having to create multiple templates for different parts of your workflow and linking them all together after the fact.
+Using conditional logic saves you from having to create multiple workflows for different parts of your workflow and linking them all together after the fact.
 Conditional logic allows you to have one large process that does it all!
 Result = beautiful, branching workflows!

 “I found out how fabulous Process Street was”